 A few of the exciting programs offered this spring include:

 Advanced Culinary Arts

 Teens will learn new culinary skills and perfect their basic techniques.
-Participants receive training necessary to obtain jobs in the culinary hospitality industry or simply to prepare healthy and sustainable meals for themselves and their families.
+Participants receive the training necessary to obtain jobs in the culinary hospitality industry or simply to prepare healthy and sustainable meals for themselves and their families.
 Teens also learn the arts and techniques of cake decorating, table setting, and catering for large groups.

 Affirming You: Self-Love Bootcamp

-Teens will participate in a integrative, social-emotional learning program led by holistic practitioners, artists, young people, and community leaders.
+Teens will participate in an integrative, social-emotional learning program led by holistic practitioners, artists, young people, and community leaders.
 Participants meet virtually and focus on inspiring topics that empower them in all aspects of their lives, using art therapy, journaling, group discussion, meditation, and more.
 The program concludes with a community mural designed by participants in collaboration with a local artist.

 Astronomy & Space

 Teens will learn about urban astronomy and celestial bodies by viewing and discussing space-themed films, conducting physics experiments, studying NASA and manned space travel/rocketry, as they learn about careers in the astronomy and space field.
-By the end of the session, teens will be prepared to present and display newly gained astronomical knowledge for their friends and their family.
+By the end of the session, teens will be prepared to present and display newly gained astronomical knowledge to their friends and their family.